 Do you want to show round gravatar images on your WordPress website?
 Gravatars are globally recognized avatars used in the WordPress comments section.
-By default, gravatars are square shaped but can be changed to a round shape.
-The round shape is made by controlling the border-radius of all gravatars.
+By default, Gravatars are square-shaped but can be changed to a round shape.
+The round shape is made by controlling the border-radius of all Gravatars.

 The border change will make the square corners become rounded by filling them in.
 In theory, you can make any shape if you are creative enough with WordPress CSS styling.
 Gravatars are very easy to set up and should be one of the first things set up on a new website.

-Why Should You Round Gravatar Images
+Why Should You Round Gravatar Images?

 It is up to the preference of the web developer and might also be based on feedback from the community.
 Like many design choices, it is simply a choice that is made and can be changed at any time.

-You would think that a popular feature like Gravatars would have an easy to use settings page, but you would be wrong.
+You would think that a popular feature like Gravatars would have an easy to use settings page, but in this case, you would be wrong.
 Most aspects of Gravatars need to be changed through styling and code editing.

 How to Show Round Gravatar Images in WordPress

 CSS is used to alter the design of objects that appear on your website.
 What you can do with CSS is limited to how your theme is coded.
 Some themes may have better styling options than others.

 Adding custom CSS to WordPress is an extremely quick process.
 On the left-hand admin panel, click on Appearance and select the Customize option.

 Here you can add custom CSS to your WordPress website.
 If you insert code that would break your website, you will be warned and not allowed to publish the code, but keep in mind that there are some mistakes that can slip through and cause problems.

 Copy and paste the following code into the available text box.
 You may notice that it says avatar instead of gravatar, but they will both be altered:

-You can now visit your website and see the changes to your gravatars.
+You can now visit your website and see the changes to your Gravatars.
 Feel free to play with the code to create other shapes.

-Congratulations, you have successfully changed the shape of your gravatar.
-If this method does not have the desired effect, then your theme is to blame.
+Note: If this method does not have the desired effect, then your theme is to blame.
 It is likely that you will have to add code to your theme’s files to make it work.
 What you need to add is different for every theme.
 This may be a good time to install a new theme that is better coded.

 Your Website’s Design is Up to You

 There are a countless number of website design guides and none of them are perfect.
 Website design choices are completely up to the web developers, but you should always listen to your visitors’ feedback.

 Every website, large or small, will be redesigned at some point.
 Some websites will get it right from the start while others will not and that’s ok.
 What is important is fixing it and addressing feedback as quickly as possible.

 Why did you want rounded Gravatars on your website?
 Are there other shapes you would like to use?